COVID-19 Information and Resources

 WANT TO GET INVOLVED?

-Contact us with questions or if you'd like to share your ideas with our new COVID-19 Response Taskforce for how we best work together with our neighbors to be part of the supportive response:
+Share your ideas with our new COVID-19 Response Taskforce for how we best work together with our Marcy-Holmes neighbors to be part of the supportive response:

 Support our local businesses in Marcy-Holmes: Check out this new resource, Dinky2Go, to get updated info about what Dinkytown businesses are open, current services and hours.